google/syzkaller/docs/syscall_descriptions_syntax.md

 	f2	int32[0:100]		# random 4-byte integer with values from 0 to 100 inclusive
 	f3	int32[1:10, 2]		# random 4-byte integer with values {1, 3, 5, 7, 9}
 	f4	int64:20		# random 20-bit bitfield
-}
+	f5	int8[10]		# const 1-byte integer with value 10
+	f6	int32[flagname]		# random 4-byte integer from the set of values referenced by flagname }
 ```